LEE -- A regular customer of Goodwill Industries of the Berkshires, Susan Wadsworth is thrilled the nonprofit has opened a store in town.

 "The donations provide the stock for the stores and the sales support our services -- and that's what we're all about," said local CEO Frank Engels.

 The latest Goodwill store will primarily be a donation center with mostly clothing retail, agency officials said.
-The facility will join the other local Goodwill drop-off and retail centers on Dalton Avenue in Pittsfield and State Street in North Adams.

 In recent years, Goodwill has established Saturday donation locations on Stockbridge in Great Barrington and at Egremont Town Hall.